Pharoah Cooper was the offensive MVP in the 2014 Duck Commander Independence Bowl, with 170 yards receiving.

 Round 4, pick 19: Pharoah Cooper, WR, South Carolina

 2 years from now, this may be seen as the great steal of this years draft, not only for the Rams, but for the NFL in general.
 “We’ve been watching ‘Coop’ seems like for a couple years now, and he is their favorite player, their best player,” Coach Fisher said.
 “They figure out a way to give him the ball.
 The statistics are obvious.
 You watch him and he is throwing the ball, his return skills, his run after catch, his ability to get open.
 He is a strong player.
 We felt like he would give us an addition target inside to uncover and do those kinds of things.”
-He has all the tools to be one of the great slot-type receivers in pro football, and even lined up at quarterback a few times playing for the Gamecocks in the rough-and-tumble world of Confederate football (the Southeastern Conference).
+He has all the tools to be one of the great slot-type receivers in the NFL, and even lined up at quarterback a few times playing for the Gamecocks in the rough-and-tumble world of Confederate football (the Southeastern Conference).

 Round 6, pick 12: Temarrick Hemingway, TE, South Carolina State